yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 protocols; however, because the latter might have a large deployed base, strict enforcement of ALPN usage may not be feasible when an ALPN identifier is registered for a well-established protocol.

+## Multi-Server Deployment

+Deployments that involve multiple servers or services can increase the size of the attack surface for TLS.
+Two scenarios are of interest:

+1. Deployments in which multiple services handle the same domain name via different protocols (e.g., HTTP and IMAP).
+In this case an attacker might be able to direct a connecting endpoint to the service offering a different protocol and mount a cross-protocol attack.
+In a cross-protocol attack, the client and server believe they are using different protocols, which the attacker might exploit if messages sent in one protocol are interpreted as messages in the other protocol with undesirable effects (see {{ALPACA}} for more detailed information about this class of attacks).
+To mitigate this threat, service providers SHOULD deploy ALPN (see
+   {{rec-alpn}} immediately above) and to the extent possible ensure that multiple services handling the same domain name provide equivalent levels of security that are consistent with the recommendations in this document.

+2. Deployments in which multiple servers providing the same service have different TLS configurations.
+In this case, an attacker might be able to direct a connecting endpoint to a server with a TLS configuration that is more easily exploitable (see
+   {{DROWN}} for more detailed information about this class of attacks).
+To mitigate this threat, service providers SHOULD ensure that all servers providing the same service provide equivalent levels of security that are consistent with the recommendations in this document.

 ## Zero Round Trip Time (0-RTT) Data in TLS 1.3